Chantal Akerman retrospective continues

 “I don’t feel like I belong, and that’s without real pain, without pride.
 Pride happens.
 No, I’m just disconnected, from practically everything.
 I have a few anchors, and sometimes I let them go or they let me go, and I drift.
 That’s most of the time.
 Sometimes I hang on for a few days, minutes, seconds, then I let go again.
 I can hardly look.
 I can hardly hear.
 Semi-blind, semi-deaf, I float.
 Sometimes I sink.
 But not quite.
 Something, sometimes a detail, brings me back to the surface, and I start floating again…”·(from Akerman's voice over to Down There (2006))

-A Nos Amours is grateful to the British Film Institute, the Belgian Embassy, to Picturehouse, to the ICA, to the Royal Belgian Film Archive and to Paradise Films.
+A Nos Amours is very grateful to the British Film Institute and to Wallonie-Bruxelles International for their financial support of this retrospective.
+Thanks also to Picturehouse, to the ICA, to the Royal Belgian Film Archive and to Paradise Films.